Last updated on October 5th, 2022 at 07:58 amReading Time: 3 minutes

-What is a chelated or crystal mineral, and how is it different than a sulfate or oxide found in the mineral?
+What is a crystal or chelated mineral, and how is it different than a sulfate or oxide found in cattle mineral products?

 Protected vs. Unprotected Minerals

 A crystal or chelated mineral is a protected mineral.
 If “Protected Mineral” is the umbrella term, then it encompasses both chelates and crystals.
 Chelates and crystals are two types of protected minerals.
 They are highly available to the animal.

 Sulfate and oxide minerals are unprotected minerals.
 They have been used in the industry for a very long time.
-They are very low cost for the plants to make them and include them into your mineral supplement.
+They are very low cost for the plants to make, and easy to include into your mineral supplement.
 They are also low cost for the rancher to buy.
 They have a low availability to the animal.

 The biggest difference between protected and non-protected minerals is the results they give you.
 Those results actually depend on the availability of the minerals.

-The non-protected minerals (sulfates and oxides) have a very low availability or lower success rate of getting to the site of absorption in the digestive system…the small intestine.
+The non-protected minerals (sulfates and oxides) have a very low availability or lower success rate of getting to the site of absorption in the digestive system: the small intestine.
 They need to get into the bloodstream.
 Copper, zinc, and selenium need to get into the bloodstream to get where they need to go to do their job.
-Their success rate is so much lower because of the low availability.
+The success rate of non-protected minerals is so much lower because of the low availability.

 On the other hand, the crystal and chelated minerals have a higher availability or success rate because they are protected.